-ECA believes that the purpose of assessment is to gather information about children to support their learning.
-Through assessment, teachers obtain useful information about each child's knowledge, skills, and progress by observing, documenting, analyzing, and reviewing work samples over time.
-Teachers at Early Childhood Academy Public Charter School are given specific instructions on how to assess, document, and record children's progress.
-They use this data to plan appropriate and differentiated instruction.
+ECA believes that the purpose of assessment is to inform instruction and assess student progress.
+Through implementation of a variety of formal and informal assessments, teachers obtain useful information about each child's knowledge, skills, and progress by observing, documenting, analyzing, and reviewing work samples over time.
+Teachers at Early Childhood Academy Public Charter School are given specific instructions on how to analyze data and use it to plan for instruction.

 Baseline and benchmark formative and summative assessments for prekindergarten include the Phonological Awareness Literacy Screening (PALS) and the Every Child Ready Assessment provided by the AppleTree Institute for Education Innovation.
-Prekindergarten classroom environments are also evaluated using the Classroom Assessment and Scoring System.
-Formative and summative assessments for kindergarten through grade three include the Northwest Evaluation Association Measures of Academic Progress and the Developmental Reading Assessment.
-Third grade students also complete the Partnership for Assessment of Readiness for College and Careers (PARCC), which is the required statewide assessment.
+Prekindergarten classroom environments are also evaluated using the Classroom Assessment Scoring System (CLASS).
+Formative and summative assessments for kindergarten through grade three include the Northwest Evaluation Association Measures of Academic Progress (MAP) and the Developmental Reading Assessment (DRA).
+Third-grade students also complete the Partnership for Assessment of Readiness for College and Careers (PARCC), which is the required statewide assessment.